rafathossain/ESP8266-NodeMCU-Wifi-MQTT-Communication/README.md

 That's all!
 Now you can easily communicate between nodered and esp8266/nodemcu.

-If you are facing any issues or unable to use nodered, just send me an email: (sayhi@rafat.me)[mailto:sayhi@rafat.me]
+If you are facing any issues or unable to use nodered, just send me an email: [sayhi@rafat.me](mailto:sayhi@rafat.me)

 <b>I have also servers available for nodered.
 You can email me to get a server with nodered.</b>